Squarespace SEO

 So where should you start?

-We’re convinced optimizing our images was a key component to ranking on the first page of Google for “Squarespace Web Designer.”
+We’re convinced optimizing images correctly is a key component to ranking on the first page of Google.

-In this guide we’ll show you exactly how we did it including:
+In this guide we’ll show you exactly how we rank our clients through image optimization including:

 • What files to use